Turkish crackdown on free expression

 We join them in urging the EU to take a strong stance on the situation.
 Free expression is an inalienable human right and must be protected wherever it is threatened.

-SoA Chief Executive Anna Ganley reflects on our day of protest against the unlicensed use of copyright-protected works, with thanks to members for their support
+SoA Chief Executive Anna Ganley reflects on a month of lobbying government against the unlicensed use of copyright-protected works to train AI

-8 April 2025
+8 May 2025